allpix-squared/allpix-squared/src/modules/DopingProfileReader/README.md

 * `model` : Type of the weighting potential model, either **constant**, **regions**  or **mesh**.
 * `file_name` : Location of file containing the doping profile in one of the supported field file formats.
 Only used if the *model* parameter has the value **mesh**.
-* `field_scale` :  Scale of the doping profile in x- and y-direction.
+* `field_scale` :  Scale of the doping profile in x- and y-direction in units of pixels.
 Only used if the *model* parameter has the value **mesh**.
-* `field_offset` : Offset of the doping file from the pixel edge in x- and y-direction.
+* `field_offset` : Offset of the doping file from the pixel edge in x- and y-direction in units of pixels.
 Only used if the *model* parameter has the value **mesh**.
 * `doping_concentration` : Value for the doping concentration.
 If the *model* parameter has the value **constant** a single number should be provided.
 If the *model* parameter has the value **regions** a matrix is expected, which provides the sensor depth and doping concentration in each row.
 * `doping_depth` : Thickness of the doping profile region.
 The doping profile is extrapolated in the region below the `doping_depth`.